 CHP investigates confirmed Mpox case

-The case involves a 36-year-old male patient with good past health.
-He had developed a fever on September 1 and later developed a localised rash since September 5.
-He visited the Yung Fung Shee Social Hygiene Clinic of the DH on September 20.
+The case involves a 42-year-old male patient with good past health.
+He had presented with localised rash since August 28 and later visited the Wan Chai Male Social Hygiene Clinic of the DH on September 6.
 He is in stable condition and arrangements were made for him to be admitted to Princess Margaret Hospital.
+According to the patient, he had high-risk exposure in Hong Kong during the incubation period.

-An initial investigation revealed that the patient had high-risk exposure in Hong Kong during the incubation period with no travel history.
+An initial investigation revealed that he had visited the Mainland during the incubation period.
+According to the patient, he only had high-risk exposure in Hong Kong during the incubation period.
 No epidemiological linkages between this case and other confirmed cases recorded in Hong Kong earlier have been found so far.
-The CHP is continuing its epidemiological investigations of the case and will report the case to the World Health Organization.
+The CHP is continuing its epidemiological investigations of the case, including the high-risk exposure history of the patient during the incubation period, contact tracing and infection source investigations.
+The CHP will report the case to the World Health Organization.

 The CHP had earlier set up an Mpox telephone hotline (2125 2373).
 The hotline operates from Monday to Friday (excluding public holidays) from 9am to 5pm, which enables those who suspect or are concerned they have had high-risk contact with confirmed patients, in particular men who have sex with men or those who have sexual practices with strangers, to make enquiries and receive relevant health advice.